themapglobal/ForesightOrgGrapher/README.md

 ## TODO

+- Zooming and panning
-- Attaching/Detaching edges
+- Attaching/Detaching edges via control handles
-- Dropping one need on another to create it as a child
+- Dropping one node on another to create it as a child
-- Keystrokes for delete
+- Keystroke handling for deleting selected item
+- Polar grid